farzaliyevemil/passwordlist/README.md

 ---

+## 📚 Default Kali Linux Wordlists

+This repository also references some of the most commonly used default wordlists available in Kali Linux and similar pentesting distributions.

+👉 Full descriptions are available here: [default-wordlists.md](default-wordlists.md)

+---

+## 🧰 Custom Wordlist Generation with Crunch

+In addition to pre-built wordlists, you can create your own using the `crunch` tool.

+👉 See detailed usage and examples here: [crunch-examples.md](crunch-examples.md)

+---

 ## ⚠️ Disclaimer

 These wordlists are shared for **educational and testing purposes only**.
 Any illegal usage is strictly prohibited.

----

-## 📚 Default Kali Linux Wordlists

-This repository also references some of the most commonly used default wordlists available in Kali Linux and similar pentesting distributions.

-👉 Full descriptions are available here: [default-wordlists.md](default-wordlists.md)